Similar to an American Halloween, Dia de los Muertos is a

 for sugar skulls, which are brightly decorated and served

 up by Day of the Dead devotees and party hosts with ghoulish

 glee.
-Today, local bakeries also feature special breads and cakes in playful shapes of skulls to serve as holiday treats.
+Local bakeries also feature special breads and cakes in playful shapes of skulls to serve as holiday treats.

 Offerings are made of the customary Pan de Muerto, a sweet cake, and sprays of bright orange cempasúchil (a type of marigold) may adorn altars and tombs.
-Toys are brought for dead children (los angelitos, or little angels) and bottles of tequila or mezcal for adults.
+Toys are brought for dead children (los angelitos, or little angels) while adults are honored with bottles of tequila or mezcal.

 Just up ahead, check